oshears/osgames/obsidian/OSGames/devlogs/Devlog 19.md

 ---
-title: "Devlog 19: Fish Tank Decorating, Achievements and Fish Interactions"
+title: "Devlog 19: Fish Tank Decorating, Achievements and Environment Assets"
 date: 2025-02-16
-description: This week I added tank decorating, achievements and basic fish interactions to Lonnies Fishtank.
+description: This week I added tank decorating, achievements and environment assets to Lonnies Fishtank.
 tags:
   - lonnies-fishtank
 draft: true
 ---
 ## At A Glance
-- [[#Lonnies Fishtank]]: I added tank decorating, achievements and basic fish interactions to the game.
+- [[#Lonnies Fishtank]]: I added tank decorating, achievements and environment assets to the game.
 - [[#The Godfather]]: I finally watched the godfather.
 It was an alright movie.
 - [[#Kingdom Come Deliverance]]: I've been playing kingdom come deliverance.
 It has been quite an enjoyable experience exploring the immersive and brutal world.
 - [[#Surviving the Ice Storm]]: an ice storm wrecked havoc on the trees in my neighborhood.